Holly Parrish, CFRE

 Holly Parrish, a Certified Fund Raising Executive (CFRE) since 2004, has worked for more than 25 years in fundraising, public relations, and marketing.
 Before joining JCA in January 2020, Holly was managing partner of PH Solutions, a consulting firm focused on outsourced grant management, CRM consulting, and fundraising advisory services.
 Holly has worked primarily on needs assessments, selection projects and Raiser’s Edge optimization projects for the National Civil Rights Museum, Baylor College of Medicine, Keystone Symposia on Molecular and Cellular Biology, St. Olaf College and the University of Toledo Foundation.

-Holly hold a B.A. in Communications and Religion from Florida Southern College and a Master’s Degree in Public Administration & Non-Profit Management from University of South Florida.
+Holly holds a B.A. in Communications and Religion from Florida Southern College and a Master’s Degree in Public Administration & Non-Profit Management from University of South Florida.
 Holly is a member of the Association of Fundraising Professionals (AFP – President for Greater Polk Chapter) and is a past member of the Association of Healthcare Philanthropy and the Partnership for Philanthropic Planning.
 As a volunteer, Holly chairs the Advisory Board for the College of Arts and Media at Southeastern University.
 She’s experienced with multiple systems including Raiser’s Edge, Altru, and Donor Perfect.

 Where do you work?
 Where are you from?